The Google smart lamp that you’ll (probably) never own | Digital Trends

-Google has made a stylish smart lamp called “dLight,” but you’ll have to work at the web giant to have a chance of owning it.
+Google has made a stylish smart lamp called “dLight,” but you’ll have to work for the web giant to have a chance of owning it.

 The existence of the employee-only product was revealed in a tweet by Google designer Ben Gold, 9to5Google reported.
 Gold said dLight’s primary purpose is to enhance work-from-home setups and also improve lighting for videoconferencing sessions.